Arjun-Anubis/skit/act1/act-1-scene-2.md

 FADE TO BLACK

-_Another attempt, this time the videos play as normal, but his inches closer to the edge at a vissibly closer rate_
+_Another attempt, this time the videos play as normal, but his inches closer to the edge_

 mc: please please please!

 _Almost at the end_

-mc starts banging his fist to move it along*
+*mc starts banging his fist to move it along*

 _snaps back to the right_